Skip to main content

 Why It Matters:

-If your coverage doesn’t match your home’s new value, you risk being underinsured in the event of future damage.
+If your coverage doesn’t match your home’s new rebuild value, you risk being underinsured in the event of future damage.

 The Biggest Takeaway